3 Dividend Stocks Ideal for Retirees

 - 10 Reasons Why I'm Selling All of My Apple Stock

-Anders Bylund owns shares of Walt Disney.
-John Bromels owns shares of BP, Diageo, and Walt Disney.
-Rich Duprey has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends Walt Disney.
-The Motley Fool recommends Diageo.
+Dan Caplinger has no position in any of the stocks mentioned.
+Leo Sun has no position in any of the stocks mentioned.
+Maxx Chatsko has no position in any of the stocks mentioned.
+The Motley Fool has no position in any of the stocks mentioned.
 The Motley Fool has a disclosure policy.